 We do take safety very seriously before you get in the water, our dive guides will give us a safety briefing with clear rules that we all should follow.

-It is essential you understand the behavior of the specific shark.
+It is essential you understand the behaviour of the specific shark.
 Oceanic whitetips are apex predators, a scavenger species that need careful consideration.
 Like many other sharks, they feed mainly at dawn and dusk – be extra vigilant around these times.
 I’ve seen oceanics lure divers away from the reef or the boat, into the blue.
 Do not give to the temptation to follow them.
 Their attitude quickly changes and can become much more aggressive.
 Erratic movements and downwards fins are key indicators that it is time to get out.
 Stay close to your buddy.

 Oceanic whitetips are normally seen in shallow water and to make things easier for all the photographers a line will be set at about 5 meters running the length of the boat, this will allow everyone to have a reference point and secure place to hold in case there are any currents.

 Choosing the right lens is essential.
-Some sharks won’t come close enough for a fish eye lens.
+Some sharks won’t come close enough for a fisheye lens.
 You end up with a very small subject in a big blue frame.
-Luckily, oceanics like to get right onto your dome port, so fish eye vs wide angle is less of a consideration.
-Personally, I still prefer a wide angle zoom lens with a mirrorless camera or dSLRs.
+Luckily, oceanics like to get right onto your dome port, so fish eye vs wide-angle is less of a consideration.
+Personally, I still prefer a wide-angle zoom lens with a mirrorless camera or DSLRs.
 With a compact camera, use the widest setting (but avoid the camera zoom).

 Strobes or no strobes?